uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * As an author, I want a public page with my profile information, so that I can link people to it.
     * As an author, I want to my (new, public) GitHub activity to be automatically turned into public entries, so everyone can see my GitHub activity too.
     * As an author, I want my profile page to show my public entries (most recent first), so they can decide if they want to follow me.
+    * As an author, I want to be able to edit my profile: name, description, picture, and github.
     * As an author, I want to be able to use my web browser to manage my profile, so I don't have to use a clunky API.
 * Posting
     * As an author, I want to make entries, so I can share my thoughts and pictures with other local authors.